walmonte/info_scraper/README.md

 * BeautifulSoup4:
 `pip install bs4`
-* pip (Python package manager): pip should already be installed if you have python 3.x but if you encounter any trouble, please read [this.](https://pip.pypa.io/en/stable/installing/)
+* pip (Python package manager): pip should already be installed if you have python 3.x but if you encounter any trouble, please refer to the [PyPa documentation.](https://pip.pypa.io/en/stable/installing/)